-The Monetary System allows you to create your own cryptocurrency and immediately start trading it on the Nxt platform or on any exchange that supports the Nxt Monetary System.
+The Monetary System allows you to create your own cryptocurrency and immediately start trading it on the platform or on any exchange that supports the Nxt Monetary System.

 All transactions can include a message, and the platform encrypts the message by default.

-Nxt highlights their voting feature.
+Nxt highlights its voting feature.
 Through this, you can have an account require the approval of multiple parties in order to make a transaction.
 This could be useful within organizations such as cooperatives or charities.

 History of Nxt

 Nxt was first released in November 2013 by an anonymous software developer, BCNext.
 The idea was first proposed on bitcointalk.org, raising roughly 21 bitcoins in funding.
 A bitcoin was worth about 250 dollars at the time.
 The developer then released all 1 billion coins to 73 people in proportion to the amount of bitcoin they contributed.